skyglass/spring-boot-kafka-movie-bets/README.md

 - Make sure that you know how to create Hosted Zone and Record A for your domain provider.

-- For more details, see `Azure Production Environment Setup`
+- For more details, see [Azure Production Environment](#-azure-production-environment-with-terraform--skaffold)

 ---